 IRLE invites affiliated faculty and researchers to submit projects for which they want an undergraduate apprentice to the URAP Portal.
 Faculty will receive a stipend of $300 for each apprentice.
 Faculty may submit more than one project.
-Projects must be submitted by January 15, 2019.
+Check back for more information about Fall 2019.

 Submit a proposal »

 Please indicate IRLE as your department in order to be affiliated with IRLE’s program.